MicrosoftDocs/sql-docs/docs/reporting-services/url-access-parameter-reference.md

     https://myspsite/subsite/_vti_bin/reportserver?https://myspsite/subsite/Sales/AdventureWorks2022&rs:Command=GetDataSourceContents
     ```

-- **GetResourceContents**: Renders a resource and displays it in an HTML page if the resource is compatible with the browser.
+- **GetResourceContents**: Render a resource and displays it in an HTML page if the resource is compatible with the browser.
 Otherwise, you can choose to open or save the file or resource to disk.

     For example, in native mode: